Haag-Martha/CIT-261/code topics/javascripts.md

 All these examples occur within a scripts file (file extension .js) referenced within an HTML page structure.

 #### Variables
-Variables are containers where data is stored.
+Variables: containers where data is stored.
 In the code below, the 'myOwnName' is a variable.
 The *var* before the variable designates it as a variable in JavaScript.
 The equal sign (=) is used to assign the value 'Martha Haag' to the variable.

 ```html
 <script>